 - Use electric instead of gas powered lawn equipment

-- Better yet, if you have a small yard use a push mower
+- If you have a small yard use a push mower

 - Don’t water your grass